-This item about the meanings of the folds in a flag reminds me of a joke told by deadpan comedian Steven Wright: “Why is the alphabet in that order?
+A much-shared item about the meanings of the folds in a flag reminds us of a joke told by deadpan comedian Steven Wright: “Why is the alphabet in that order?
 Is it because of that song?”
-As often happens, a “meaning” has been grafted onto some facet of everyday life, to the point that a symbolic and after-the-fact meaning has been confused with an original purpose.
+As often happens, a “meaning” has been grafted onto some facet of everyday life, to the point that a symbolic and after-the-fact meaning has been confused with an original purpose:

 Traditional flag etiquette prescribes that before an American flag is stored or presented, its handlers should twice fold it in half lengthwise; then (from the end opposite the blue field) make a triangular fold, continuing to fold it in triangles until the other end is reached.
 This makes a triangular “pillow” of the flag with only the blue starred field showing on the outside, and it takes thirteen folds to produce: two lengthwise folds and eleven triangular ones.

 The American flag isn’t folded in this manner because each of the folds has a special symbolic meaning; the flag is folded this way because it provides a dignified ceremonial touch that distinguishes folding a flag from folding an ordinary object such as a bedsheet, and because it results a visually pleasing, easy-to-handle shape.
 This thirteen-fold procedure was a common practice long before the creation of a ceremonial assignation of “meaning” to each of the steps.